 Family traditions are often at the center of many holiday celebrations.
 Traditions often include decorating for the holidays both indoors and out.
-For many families, the annual tree trimming coincides with a plethora of holiday décor that is treasured element of the holiday season.
+For many families, the annual tree trimming coincides with a plethora of holiday décor that is a treasured element of the holiday season.
 To keep everyone safe during the holiday season being aware of the dangers that surround decorating can help.
-To know the best way to hang lights or how to lift heavy boxes can make a huge difference in how you and your family spends the holidays.
-Staying safe to avoid accidents is the best way to ensure you and loved ones are spending the holidays together at home and not in a hospital from a bad fall.
-At Greening Law, P.C., we want your holiday season to be accident free.
+Knowing the best way to hang lights or how to lift heavy boxes can make a huge difference in how you and your family spend the holidays.
+Staying safe to avoid accidents is the best way to ensure you and your loved ones are spending the holidays together at home and not in a hospital from a bad fall.
+At Greening Law, P.C., we want your holiday season to be accident-free.
 Read our tips on how to avoid common holiday decorating accidents.

 2. Falling from a Ladder

 One of the more common types of holiday decoration accidents is falling from a ladder.
 Using a ladder is typically a necessity for those hard-to-reach spots in the home both indoors and out.
 Before stepping on a ladder to hang Santa’s reindeer from the roof, going through a quick safety checklist can help avoid serious accidents.
 Do you have a tall enough ladder to do the job?
 If not, consider renting one from the local hardware store.
 To ensure stability, make certain that the ladder is placed on a flat, solid surface.
 Additionally, having an extra set of hands to hold the ladder can also provide an added layer of safety.
 To help avoid additional issues from a fall clearing away the clutter around the ladder can prevent landing on top of hard or sharp objects.
 Most importantly, trust your instincts.
 If the ladder feels unsafe for any reason find an alternative solution or ask for help.